 Flight non-stop to Los Angeles.
 (B)

-We have a great time with Avtravel so would recommend if you plan to visit japan (and korean), then you should go with the tour.
-Japanese are not responsive to english language much so the tour guide who speaks the japanese is a must.
+We had a great time with AV Travel so would recommend if you plan to visit Japan (and Korea), then you should go with the tour.
+Japanese are not responsive to English language much so the tour guide who speaks the Japanese is a must.
 It is much simpler and more effective to go with the tour group.
-They organised evrything like clockwork and sorted out any problem popped up effectively… On top of that they gave you the knowledge of culture, of areas, lifestyle, etc. Although you might think it costs a lot prior to your actually going on the tour, it is really worthed your money.
+They organised everything like clockwork and sorted out any problem popped up effectively… On top of that they gave you the knowledge of culture, of areas, lifestyle, etc. Although you might think it costs a lot prior to your actually going on the tour, it is really worth your money.
 Thank you anh chi for letting us tagged along.
 We have a great time.
-Anh Hung and AVTravel as they have done exceedingly well and we are very much appreciated their handling in every situations, mostly an effectve and efficient tour plan, no waiting to get lunch dinner, everything works like clockwork.
+Anh Hung and AVTravel as they have done exceedingly well and we are very much appreciated their handling in every situations, mostly an effective and efficient tour plan, no waiting to get lunch dinner, everything works like clockwork.
 We are amazed of the excellency of the tour.
 Now we need to exercise to lose the excessive weight put on due to three excellent three meals per day of those 12-13 days of the tours.

 Thanks for providing excellent services.
 We and my sister Ha and her family (Phong and Tammy) had a GREAT time.
 We definitely will join AV again and highly recommend to family and friends.
 Thank again Anh Hung.

 Nhật Bản thật đẹp, Đại Hàn vui lắm.
 Hùng đã tạo nền không khí hòa nhã, vui vẽ, ngọt ngảo.
 Cám ơn nhé.